2025

 With companies getting used to remote work, human resources generalists have new skills to master.

-Although it isn’t necessary to know intercultural relations from top to bottom, generalists must understand how cultural relations can harm and benefit the office.
+Although knowing intercultural relations from top to bottom isn’t necessary, generalists must understand how cultural relations can harm and benefit the office.

-Furthermore, proper personnel education, disciplinary support, and compliance administration can bring a company ahead of its competition.
+Furthermore, proper personnel education, disciplinary support, and compliance administration can help a company outperform its competition.

 10. Proactivity